ztomasze/sdnd/Characters/Ancestries/ancestry.md

 **Small** creatures stand between 2' and 4' tall.
 They have the following limitations:

-* -2 equipment slots (to a minimum of 10)
+* -2 [[equipment slots]] (to a minimum of 10)
-- You cannot use weapons that require 2 slots
+- You cannot use [[weapons]] that require 2 slots
 - Any d6/X versatile weapon is used at disadvantage unless wielded with 2 hands, and it deals a max of d8 damage

 ### languages

-Each ancestry grants knowledge of two [[language]] - typically Common and an ancestral language.
+Each ancestry grants knowledge of two [[language|languages]] - typically Common and an ancestral language.

 ### weapons

 Many ancestries regularly use or train with certain weapons.
 You gain proficiency with the [[weapons]] listed.

 ### Ancestries

-The ancestries available to you will depend on your GM and campaign world.
+The ancestries available to you will depend on your GM and the campaign world.

 ##### Common